pudly/schmopera-hugo/content/articles/mo-elektra.md

 The true stars of the night were the 85-piece orchestra, passionately led by [Elias Grandy](https://mnopera.org/biography/elias-grandy/) playing with a rich and sustained intensity throughout the night.
 The orchestra was onstage, and the space that would have usually been taken up by the pit was where the film crew was.

-The director of the film - the omnipresent Fritz Lang - introduced the opera and his film, as well as telling the audience to silence their cell phones.
-The action of the opera is within the filming of a silent movie, beginning 15 minutes prior to downbeat The action began onstage fifteen minutes before the official 8pm start time with the opera within a film set action.
+An uncredited actor played the omnipresent director of the fictional film.
+In a thick German accent, he introduced the opera and his film reminded the audience to silence their cell phones.
+Action began onstage fifteen minutes before the official 8pm start time, with film crew getting set and scenes being rehearsed.
+This prologue is about immersing the audience in the layered story-within-a-story device; it was a little reminiscent of _Ariadne auf Naxos_, with comic antics from the film crew.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1570496177/media/2019/10/MOElektra_37A0067_khl7pr.jpg){{% /md %}}